-When plotted on the ClC-1 primary structure a disproportionately high number of variants (48%) were located in the first of the roughly identical halves of the transmembrane domain (TM1) of ClC-1 subunit (helices B-I and the IJ-linker, residues 111-344) but only 19% of variants were found in the intracellular N and C termini (1-110, 586-988) (Tables 1, 2 and Fig. 6).
-Seventy-nine per cent (37/47) of the variants that shifted the voltage dependence of activation in homomeric or simulated heterozygous condition, including the variants with extraordinary functional properties, are located in TM1, while a further eight (17%) were on the second half of transmembrane domain (TM2) (residues 345-585) and two variants (4%) were intracellular (Fig. 6A-C).
+When plotted on the CIC-1 primary structure a disproportionately high number of variants (48%) were located in the first of the roughly identical halves of the transmembrane domain (TM1) of CIC-1 subunit (helices B-I and the IJ-linker, residues 111-344) but only 19% of variants were found in the intracellular N- and C-termini (1-110, 586-988) (Table 1-2, Figure 6).
+Seventy-nine percent (37/47) of the variants that shifted the voltage dependence of activation in homomeric or simulated heterozygous condition, including the variants with extraordinary functional properties, are located in TM1, while a further eight (17%) were on the second half of transmembrane domain (TM2) (residues 345-585) and two variants (4%) were intracellular (Figure 6A-C).
 Of the variants with shifted voltage dependence of activation in simulated heterozygous condition 84% (26/31) were found on TM1 and the remaining 16% on TM2.
-In contrast, 16/23 (70%) of the variants with recessive functional features without shift in voltage dependence of activation in homomeric condition were found on TM2, six in TM1 (26%)

-and a single variant was intracellular.
-Finally, wild-type-like variants were predominantly found in intracellular termini (60%, 15/ 25), while five variants were found in TM1 and TM2 each.
-This distinct, predominant distribution of variants with dominant, recessive without shift in voltage dependence of activation as homomers and wild-type-like functional features in TM1, TM2 and intracellular domains, respectively, was significant (Fig. 6B, C) and helps guide preliminary predictions on functional features and consequently on pathogenicity and inheritance pattern of novel variants.
-However, functional characterization is still necessary as different substitutions of a single residue can have drastically different effects (e.g. M485V and M485K).
+In contrast, 16/23 (70%) of the variants with recessive functional features without shift in voltage dependence of activation in homomeric condition were found on TM2, six in TM1 (26%) and a single variant was intracellular.
+Finally, WT-like variants were predominantly found in intracellular termini (60%, 15/25), while five variants with dominant, TM1 and TM2 each.
+This distinct, predominant distribution of variants with dominant, recessive without shift in voltage dependence of activation as homomers and WT-like functional features in TM1, TM2 and intracellular domains, respectively, was significant (Figure 6B,C) and helps guide preliminary predictions on functional features and consequently on pathogenicity and inheritance pattern of novel variants.
+However, functional characterisation is still necessary as different substitutions of a single residue can have drastically different effects (e.g. M485V and M485K).
 Nevertheless, it is notable that in our cohort none of the variants found in the intracellular domains were associated with dominant inheritance or functional features.
-Therefore, in patients with a lone intracellular ClC-1 variant, alternative mechanisms of myotonia should be excluded as a priority.
+Therefore, in patients with a lone intracellular CIC-1 variant, alternative mechanisms of myotonia should be excluded as a priority.

-TM1 is mainly located towards the intracellular end of the intramembrane domain where the chloride ions are found in the selectivity filter pathway (Fig. 6D).32 The voltage dependence of ClC-1 channel activation is sensitive to Cl- concentration and arises from interactions with the channel and the ion.
-14-16 It is thus likely that the dominant variants localized towards the intracellular side shift the voltage dependence of activation by altering these interactions.
-The TM1 also forms most of the subunit interface (Fig. 6E), suggesting that mutations in one subunit can affect the chloride conducting pathway in the neighbouring subunit through this interface.
-F297S, the only variant with voltage dependence of activation showing a larger shift in simulated heterozygous than in the homomeric condition, affects a residue located at the subunit interface with the main chain of the two F297 residues in close contact (Fig. 6G).
-Functional data indicate that a symmetric F297S channel shows a smaller shift in voltage dependence
+TM1 is mainly located towards the intracellular end of the intramembrane domain where the chloride ions are found in the selectivity filter pathway (Figure 6D).32 The voltage dependence of CIC-1 channel activation is sensitive to Cl- concentration and arises from interactions with the channel and the ion.14-16 It is thus likely that the dominant variants localised towards the intracellular side shift the voltage dependence of activation by altering these interactions.
+The TM1 also forms most of the subunit interface (Figure 6E), suggesting that mutations in one subunit can affect the chloride conducting pathway in the neighbouring subunit through this interface.
+F297S, the only variant with voltage dependence of activation showing larger shift in simulated heterozygous than in homomeric condition, affects a residue located at the subunit interface with the main chain of the two F297 residues in close contact (Figure 6G).
+Functional data suggests that a symmetric F297S channel shows a smaller shift in voltage dependence of channel activation than a F297/F297S heterodimer and supports the notion that the functional effect of a mutation in one subunit is physically transduced to the second subunit through the subunit interface (Figure 6G).